Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             detection (assign to 0).
 If TSS information is not provided, it will choose the lowest one as a general cutoff for prediction.
-Ex: if the input is 0,0,0,50,10 and --TSS_folder is not provided, 10 will be the general cutoff for prediction.
+Ex: if the input is 0,0,0,50,10 and --tss_files is not provided, 10 will be the general cutoff for prediction.
 Default is 0,0,0,40,20 and each number is separated by comma.
       --run_intergenic_notex_coverage RUN_INTERGENIC_NOTEX_COVERAGE, -in RUN_INTERGENIC_NOTEX_COVERAGE